CoderDojo-Content/Beginner-HTML-CSS/en/adding-a-stylesheet.md

    * Each rule is made up of a **property** with a `:` symbol (**colon**) after it and then a **value** for the property, followed by a `;` symbol (**semi-colon**).

 6. Lets add a rule to change the text.
-Add a new line inside the curly braces, that says `font-family: "Helvetica", sans-serif;` Your rule should now look like this:
+Add two new lines inside the curly braces, so that your rule looks like this:
    ```
    body {
-      background-color: blue;
+      background-color: PaleTurqoise;
       font-family: "Helvetica", sans-serif;
+      color: purple;
    }
    ```
 7. Click Run to see how it changed the web page.